cuckoo-ops/pdfmerger/README.md

-# pdf-merger
+# PDF-Merger
-merge multiple pdf files to one pdf
+Merge multiple pdf files to one pdf